AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 :cpp:`FabArray<FAB>` is a class template in AMReX_FabArray.H for a collection of FABs on the same AMR level associated with a :cpp:`BoxArray` (see the section on :ref:`sec:basics:ba`).
 The template parameter :cpp:`FAB` is usually :cpp:`BaseFab<T>` or its derived classes (e.g., :cpp:`FArrayBox`).
-However, it can also be used to hold other data structures.
-To construct a FabArray, a :cpp:`BoxArray` must be provided because it is intended to hold *grid* data defined on a union of rectangular regions embedded in a uniform index space.
+However, FabArray can also be used to hold other data structures.
+To construct a FabArray, a :cpp:`BoxArray` must be provided because the FabArray is intended to hold *grid* data defined on a union of rectangular regions embedded in a uniform index space.
-For example, an FabArray object can be used to hold data for one level as in :numref:`fig:basics:amrgrids`.
+For example, a FabArray object can be used to hold data for one level as in :numref:`fig:basics:amrgrids`.

 :cpp:`FabArray` is a parallel data structure that the data (i.e., FAB) are distributed among parallel processes.
-On each process, the FabArray contains only the FAB objects owned by this process, and the process operates only on its local data.
+For each process, a FabArray contains only the FAB objects owned by that process, and the process operates only on its local data.
 For operations that require data owned by other processes, remote communications are involved.
 Thus, the construction of a :cpp:`FabArray` requires a :cpp:`DistributionMapping` (see the section on :ref:`sec:basics:dm`) that specifies which process owns which Box.
 For level 2 (*red*) in :numref:`fig:basics:amrgrids`, there are two Boxes.
 Suppose there are two parallel processes, and we use a DistributionMapping that assigns one Box to each process.
-For :cpp:`FabArray` on each process, it is built on a :cpp:`BoxArray` with 2 Boxes, but contains only one FAB.
+Then the :cpp:`FabArray` on each process is built on the :cpp:`BoxArray` with both Boxes, but contains only the FAB associated with its process.

 In AMReX, there are some specialized classes derived from :cpp:`FabArray`.
 The :cpp:`iMultiFab` class in AMReX_iMultiFab.H is derived from